cyberdesserts/npm-scanner/documentation.md

 ### 3\. **Private Registry Solutions**

-According to feedback from security engineers using tools like:
+According to feedback from DevSecOps engineers using tools like:

 * **Artifactory** with private repositories and package approval workflows